 With ample maintenance, your air conditioner can last 15 years or greater.
 But even the best maintained air conditioner will need to be updated at some point.

-When you’re starting to plan for air conditioning installation in Suffolk/Nassau County, we realize that cost tops your list of questions.
+When you’re starting to plan for air conditioning installation in Long Island, we realize that cost tops your list of questions.
 The silver lining is that installing a new air conditioner might be more affordable than you think it is, due to rebates, our special offers and financing for qualified customers.
 You’ll also get enhanced energy efficiency, which will usually pay off over the years through cheaper utility bills.

 Here’s what to prepare for when you’re replacing your air conditioner.